-Technical information bulletins (TIBs) are not official determinations made by the National Institute for Occupational Safety and Health (NIOSH) but are general working documents that provide historical background information and guidance to assist in the preparation of dose reconstructions at particular sites or categories of sites.
-They will be revised in the event additional relevant information is obtained about the affected site(s).
+Technical information bulletins (TIBs) are not official determinations made by the National Institute for Occupational Safety and Health (NIOSH) but are rather general working documents that provide historical background information and guidance to assist in the preparation of dose reconstructions at particular sites or categories of sites.
+They will be revised in the event additional relevant information is obtained about the affected site(s), such as changing scientific understanding of operations, processes, or procedures involving radioactive materials.
 TIBs may be used to assist NIOSH staff in the completion of individual dose reconstructions.

-In this document, the word "facility" is used as a general term for an area, building, or group of buildings that served a specific purpose at a site.
-It does not necessarily connote an "atomic weapons employer facility" or a "Department of Energy (DOE) facility" as defined in the Energy Employees Occupational Illness Compensation Program Act of 2000 [42 U.S.C. § 7384l(5) and (12)].
+In this document the word "facility" is used to refer to an area, building, or group of buildings that served a specific purpose at a U.S. Department of Energy (DOE) or Atomic Weapons Employer (AWE) facility.
+It does not mean, nor should it be equated to, an "AWE facility" or a "DOE facility."
+The terms AWE and DOE facility are defined in 42 United States Code (U.S.C.) § 7384I(5) and (12) of the Energy Employees Occupational Illness Compensation Program Act of 2000, respectively.